RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/first-meeting-template.md

 7. You want people to feel good about their decision to come to Hack Club
 8. Tell people what will be happening next (e.g., "We're going to get the first meeting started in about 10 minutes after people are done trickling in.
 In the meantime, please make yourself at home and let me know if I can be helpful with anything.")

+> 📑 Refer to the [Engaging members guide](https://github.com/hackclub/hackclub/blob/main/clubs/guides/engaging-members.md) for more help on this topic.

 # Introduction Presentation

 The purpose of the introduction presentation is to tell members what Hack Club is, what you're going to be doing throughout the year, when you meet, and, _most importantly_, get them excited about the club.